-The best modern evidence to this successful collaboration between science and art can be seen at PAIR, the Xerox Palo Alto Research Center’s (aka PARC) artist-in-residence program.
-The PARC, for those who are not familiar, is Xerox R&D center.
-The center is famous for the developments of the graphical user interface (GUI), object-oriented programming, laser printing, Ethernet and many others.
+The best modern evidence of this successful collaboration between science and art can be seen at PAIR, the Xerox Palo Alto Research Center’s (aka PARC) artist-in-residence program.
+The PARC, for those who are not familiar, is the Xerox R&D center.
+The center is famous for the developments of the graphical user interface (GUI), object-oriented programming, laser printing, Ethernet, and many others.
 So when Xerox started their PAIR program, they sought to bring together these two creative groups: artists and scientists.
-Central to the PAIR’s design are the importance of cultural exchange, the exploration of collaboration and the creative process.
+Central to the PAIR’s design is the importance of cultural exchange, the exploration of collaboration, and the creative process.

 The idea behind PARC and its program was straightforward; if you put creative people in a hothouse setting, innovation will naturally emerge.
 Artists are creative, that we all know, but scientists also.
-The most famous example is Da Vinci, a scientist, mathematician and an artist.
-However it seems that during the years, the appreciation that scientist can be an artist and vice versa has kind of disappeared.
-There was segregation to groups: “the creatives” and “the analyticals”, the right and left brains.
+The most famous example is Da Vinci, a scientist, mathematician, and artist.
+However, it seems that during the years, the appreciation that scientist can be an artist and vice versa has kind of disappeared.
+There was segregation into groups: “the creatives” and “the analytics”, the right and left brains.

-“Good science and good art are the same,” said David Eagleman, a famous neuroscientist, enthusiastically in previous interview .
+“Good science and good art are the same,” said David Eagleman, a famous neuroscientist, enthusiastically in a previous interview.
 “Science and art are both creative processes where you make leaps and have some way of filtering them.
 A good creative person, scientist or artist, generates lots of ideas and has the capacity to throw a lot of them out.”
 He continued.

 What does it mean for managers in the business world?